 Our director has been planning world-class safaris in Tanzania for nearly twenty years.
-We know Mount Kilimanjaro and the surrounding national parks of Tanzania’s Northern Circuit and the Great Rift Valley.
-Like our Mount Kilimanjaro climbs, we only provide small group safari adventures with professional driver guides, high quality meals & lodging as well as safe-well-maintained safari equipped vehicles.
-Learn more about our Mount Kilimanjaro climb and Ngorongoro Safari
+We are intimately familiar with Mount Kilimanjaro and the national parks of Tanzania’s Northern Circuit and the Great Rift Valley.
+As with our Mount Kilimanjaro climbs, all of our itineraries are specialized, small group adventures led by professional guides and drives, with high-quality meals and lodgings and safe, well-maintained safari vehicles.

 What can I expect on my Safari Adventure?

 On safari, every day brings something new.
 Depending on your itinerary, you can expect to travel to a variety of national parks and conservation areas, each with its own distinct landscape and ecosystems.
 You’ll visit with Tanzania’s indigenous Maasai people in their villages with their cattle and other animals, and of course you’ll see abundant wildlife from a vast array of species.
 A typical day will include a game drive in either the morning or the late evening, and another during the day.
 We vary the schedule depending on when animals in the area will be most active.
 Many become more active in the cool hours of dawn and dusk, when they are less visible to their prey.
 We eat breakfasts and dinners in lodges or our luxury mobile camps in the parks themselves.
 We usually bring a lunch basket for to eat while on safari.
 You can expect to be able to purchase snacks and beverages in small towns along the way.
 These are generally not available inside the game parks.
 If you become weary of driving, you can always take a break from viewing wildlife and relax instead at our safari lodges, many of which offer cocktail bars, beautiful gardens and swimming pools where you can enjoy the beautiful African sunrises and sunsets.